havrlisan/zx-idetools/README.md

 The receiver is installed in the IDE and listens for Windows messages with the _WM_COPYDATA_ code, expecting a predefined record that contains the file name, line, and column.

-The sender is a standalone console application that sends the above Windows message with the populated data.
+The sender is a standalone console application that sends the above Windows message to the RAD Studio instance with the populated data.
 It accepts the following arguments:

 ```Zx.OpenInIDE.exe <File> [Line] [Column] [RAD Studio Path]```